ImMrKDA/OneOfMyFavourieDishes/OneOfMyFavouriteDishes.md

 1. Fill a little bit more that the half of the large pot of salted water.
 2. Boil the salted water.
-3. Once the water is boiling, add the spaghetti to the large pot and wait around 3 minutes if you want to get the pasta al dente.
+3. Once the water is boiling, add the spaghetti to the large pot and wait around 3 minutes if you want to get the pasta [_al dente_](https://www.youtube.com/watch?v=p24p1QPdTuQ).
 If not, wait around 8 to 10 minutes.

 ###PASTA DONE!
 ![spaghetti](http://www.recipegirl.com/wp-content/uploads/2011/04/Baked-Lemon-Spaghetti-6.jpg)